Following

 “The backup archive is still important, but now Songbird and his rogue Challengers know about it.”
 Nazka says, looking up again.
 “They will be searching for it as well.
 If we can track Songbird, that will eventually lead us to the backup archive, and once the two of them are united, we can swoop in and capture both.
 Two birds with one stone, or rather, a Songbird and a backup archive with a single stone.”

 I try my best not to make a face at that.
 “I still believe we should be proactive, and move to secure the archive and the Mask Knight.
 Then, use them as bait to draw Songbird in.
-But if tracking Songbird to the backup archive is CURSE’s preferred approach, then I’ll do my best to be ready when the assignment comes.”
+But if tracking Songbird to the backup archive is the administration’s preferred approach, then I’ll do my best to be ready when the assignment comes.”

 “We appreciate your willingness, but the Administrator believes that this particular assignment would be better handled by Peacekeepers that have more experience than yourself, and in particular, have prior experience with Challenger matters.”
 Nazka says, lacing his fingers together as he rests his elbows on his desk.
 “We already know where Songbird is hoping to intercept the Mask Knight, and since it will be a more civilian event, the Administrator has given the assignment to a couple of our covert Peacekeepers.”